Sociology of Gender

 Grading options: A-F (default), P-NP, audit

 Focuses on how socialization is affected by gender.
-Topics include how gender is reflected in culture through values, norms, language, media, power, violence, various theoretical approaches, significant social institutions, social movements and issues.
+Includes topics in how gender is reflected in culture through values, norms, language, media, power, violence, various theoretical approaches, significant social institutions, social movements and issues.
 Recommended: SOC 204 or SOC 205 or instructor permission.
 Prerequisites: MTH 20 or equivalent placement test scores.
 Prerequisite/concurrent: WR 121.
 Audit available.

 - Apply the sociological perspective to the causes and consequences of gender roles in our lives and in the world around us.